qmlcode/qml/README.md

 ### 2.3) Note on Apple/Mac support:

-Install QML requires a Fortran compiler.
+Installing QML requires a Fortran compiler.
 On Darwin you can install it using `brew`:

 ```bash
 brew install gcc
 ```

-Note: the Clang Fortran compiler in brew does currently not support OpenMP, so this disables parallelism in QML.
+Note the Clang Fortran compiler from brew unfortunately does not support OpenMP.
+Therefore parallelism via OpenMP is disabled as default for Darwin systems.

 ## 3) Get help: